akossarkany/3DDelft/docs/making-3D-tiles.md

 #### Create 3D Tiles
-FME is used for creating 3D Tiles with its Cesium 3D Tiles Writer.
+*Disclaimer: There are multiple approaches to creating 3D Tiles.
+The following method is one of the approahces using FME.
+For more information regarding 3D Tiles resources, refer to [this page](https://github.com/CesiumGS/3d-tiles/blob/main/RESOURCES.md).*

 #### Importing 3D Tiles into the project
 The 3D Tiles should be hosted on a server to be able to be loaded into the project.
 Please refer to [Netherlands3D documentation](https://netherlands3d.eu/docs/developers/introduction/) for future updates on working with 3D Tiles for this project.

+- sth about `tileset.json` and screenshots of Netherlands3D

 [< Loading 2D layers](./loading-2D-layers.md) | [Home](./index.md) | [Next: Loading and Storing OBJ>](./loading-obj.md)